Gepardec/containerization-training/README.md

 a [container image](https://github.com/Gepardec/train/pkgs/container/train) which uses Terraform to provision the training environment.
 These [Github Pages](https://gepardec.github.io/train/) provide the documentation how our provisioning in AWS works.

-All of the following commands must be executed in the `/aws` directory of this repository.
 You need Docker, an active AWS account and a set up AWS CLI on the host you want to provision the environment from.

+> All of the following commands must be executed in the `/aws` directory.

 Provision an training environment
 ```